 The student-faculty ratio at University of Pikeville is 16:1, and the school has 50.8 percent of its classes with fewer than 20 students.
 The most popular majors at University of Pikeville include: Business, Management, Marketing, and Related Support Services; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; Biological and Biomedical Sciences; Communication, Journalism, and Related Programs; and Education.
 The average freshman retention rate, an indicator of student satisfaction, is 52 percent.

 University of Pikeville has a total undergraduate enrollment of 1,620, with a gender distribution of 47.6 percent male students and 52.4 percent female students.
 At this school, 60 percent of the students live in college-owned, -operated, or -affiliated housing and 40 percent of students live off campus.
 University of Pikeville is part of the NAIA athletic conference.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|

 |Undergraduate women who are members of a sorority||N/A|

 Campus Info & Services

-University of Pikeville offers a number of student services including nonremedial tutoring and health insurance.
+University of Pikeville offers a number of student services including nonremedial tutoring, health service, and health insurance.
 University of Pikeville also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at University of Pikeville, 50 percent have cars on campus.
 Alcohol is not permitted for students of legal age at University of Pikeville.